unloggedio/documentation/docs/coverage.md

 The code coverage won't increase unless you save the candidates with assertions.

-Note the **potential uptick in the coverage** number on the replay window.
+Note the **potential uptick :material-arrow-up-thick:{ .heart } in the coverage** number on the replay window.

 ## Tracking